nearform/orion/README.md

 Shared secrets are stored in a vault.
 Get in touch with a team member to get access to it.

+## Contributing

+1. Clone the project.
+2. Make changes.
+3. Work on a new branch using the convention `{change type}/{change name}`.
+For instance `feature/signup-form` or `fix/broken-signup form`.
+4. Commit changes using conventional commits via Commitizen: `git cz`.
+This requires installing [Commitizen](http://commitizen.github.io/cz-cli/) first.
+5. Create a pull request and get someone to review it.

 ## Running the application

 Ensure you have a local `.env.development` file available.